Drakon0168/IGME-230/230-project-1-content.md

 The tutorial will just be a bunch of slides telling the player what the different buttons do and how to play the game.
 ***
 ###	Learning
 The player will have to learn how to balance their gold between upgrading their castle and purchasing troops to attack the enemy or defend the lanes.
-For instance they
+For instance whether they should start off by buying a large army or focus on their economy at the beginning of the game.
 ***
 # Screenshots
 ***
 # About the Developer
+### Info
+Name: Justin Dennis
+Major: Game Design and Development
+Year: 2nd
+### Skills
+I am pretty good at programming in both C# and Java, I know a little bit of HTML, CSS, PHP, JavaScript, and Lua.
+I am proficient with Visual Studio, Unity, Monogame, Maya, Autodesk Sketchbook, Photoshop, Aseprite, GameMaker, and many other software related to game design.
+### Interests
+I'm interested in Procedural Generation, AI, and both 3D and 2D Animation.
 ***